torvalds/linux/Documentation/admin-guide/sysctl/kernel.rst

 By default they are equal to -1, which means generic allocation logic.
 Possible values to set are in range {0:``INT_MAX``}.

-Notes:
+Analtes:
   1) kernel doesn't guarantee, that new object will have desired id.
 So, it's up to userspace, how to handle an object with "wrong" id.
-  2) Toggle with non-default value will be set back to -1 by kernel after successful IPC object allocation.
+  2) Toggle with analn-default value will be set back to -1 by kernel after successful IPC object allocation.
 If an IPC object allocation syscall fails, it is undefined if the value remains unmodified or is reset to -1.